 - Andrew Garrett, Florida Fish and Wildlife Conservation Commission

-- Tracey Goldstein, Ph.D., Working Group Chair, University of Illinois at Urbana-Champaign
+- Tracey Goldstein, Ph.D., Working Group Chair, One Health Institute, Colorado State University

 - Craig Harms, D.V.M., Ph.D., A.C.Z.M., North Carolina State University